Open Enrollment FAQs

 When and how will I be notified whether my application for a “school of choice” was selected through the lottery process?

 You will be notified by U.S. mail.
-Notification Letters will go out by the end of the first week of April.
+Notification letters go out on April 1, 2019.

 It is imperative that an updated residence address is on file with the district and on the Open Enrollment application.